Our Founder

 Peggy with current executive director Pamela Wiswakarma in 2023

-Around the time that the school became Opus, Peggy retired once again, but speaking at the 10th anniversary concert in 2017, she remarked how her dream had become a reality, and expressed her gratitude to the community of sharing in her vision and helping it continue onward.
+Around the time that the school became Opus, Peggy retired once again, but speaking at the 10th anniversary concert in 2017, she remarked how her dream had become a reality and expressed her gratitude to the community for sharing in her vision and helping it grow.

-Today, Peggy remains as active as ever, recently publishing the first volume of her autobiography.
-She remains a member of the Board of Directors at Opus, and made a cross-country journey to visit the school in 2023 at the age of 94.
+Today, Peggy is as active as ever, and has published two volumes of her autobiography, Viola Peg: The Life of Peggy Margaret Ethlyn Van Ringelesteyn Campbell Grainer Motter Ward (2022) and Viola Peg: Book 2 (2024).
+She remains a member of Opus’ Board of Directors, and made a cross-country journey to visit the school in 2023 at the age of 94.

-Opus will proudly continue to provide accessible and affordable high-quality music instruction in Carroll County as a testament to Peggy's dream and legacy.
+Opus proudly continues to provide accessible and affordable high-quality music instruction in Carroll County as a testament to Peggy's dream and legacy.